On Stellar Migration from Andromeda to the Milky Way: Introduction

 We expect Andromeda to eject HVSs at a much higher rate than its satellites.
 Compared to the dwarf galaxies in the immediate neighbourhood of the Milky Way, Andromeda and its satellites are much further away.
 For this reason, we neglect Andromeda's satellites and only consider HVSs ejected from the inner region of Andromeda.

-We construct a dynamical simulation model of the gravitational system of Andromeda and the Milky Way in \textsc{Python} \citep{astropy:2013,astropy:2018, 2020SciPy-NMeth}.
+We simulate a dynamical model of the gravitational system of Andromeda and the Milky Way in \textsc{Python} \citep{astropy:2013,astropy:2018, 2020SciPy-NMeth}.
 We randomly generate initial positions near the centre of Andromeda from which the HVS trajectories start.
-For the initial velocity vectors, we first generate isotropically distributed directions.
+For the initial velocity vectors, we first take isotropically distributed directions.
 Then, we randomly generate velocity magnitudes within boundaries based on Andromeda's escape velocity \citep{Kafle_2018} and the distribution of star velocities in the Milky Way \citep{Marchetti_2021}.
-With this information, we calculate the trajectories of the ejected HVSs in order to determine whether it is possible for them to reach the Milky Way at the current time, which properties the arriving HVSs have and whether it could be possible to detect them.
+With this information, we calculate the trajectories of the ejected HVSs.

+We found that it is possible for them to reach the Milky Way.
+We approximated the amount of Andromeda HVSs in the Milky Way at present time and analysed their position and velocity properties.
+In addition, we discuss whether it is possible to detect them.

 In Section~\ref{sec:Methods}, we explain the utilised models for the simulation of the Milky Way, Andromeda and the HVS trajectories in the system as well as the generation of initial conditions.
-Section~\ref{sec:Results} discusses the results of the simulation and the properties of the HVSs close to the Milky Way.
+Section~\ref{sec:Results} discusses the results of the simulation, the properties of the HVSs close to the Milky Way and compares them to data from the \textit{Gaia} DR3 catalogue.
 Finally, we draw our conclusions in Section~\ref{sec:Concl}.